Last updated on April 13th, 2018 at 02:01 pm

 Buried deep in the Patagonian region of Southern Argentina sits the small mountain town of El Chalten.
 Considered the trekking and adventure capital of Argentina, this town hosts hiking, climbing, and photography enthusiasts alike.
-Home to some of the most rugged and impressive peaks in the region, like Mount Fitz Roy and Cerro Torre, El Chalten is the perfect destination for those seeking adventure in Argentine Patagonia region.
+El Chalten is home to some of the most rugged and impressive peaks in the region, like Mount Fitz Roy and Cerro Torre, El Chalten, Patagonia isis the perfect destination for those seeking adventure in Argentine Patagonia region.
 Today, in this El Chalten Travel Guide, we will cover all the most important facts about El Chalten, including how to get to El Chalten, the best places to stay, and feature some of our best Patagonia Tours that include stops in El Chalten.

 How to Get to El Chalten

 The most common way to reach the town of El Chalten is by bus from El Calafate.
 Traveling from El Calafate to El Chalten is a breeze, with bus companies operating at various times throughout the day.
 Most departures occur during the summer months (December – March).
 View the approximate departure times below:

 El Calafate -> El Chalten (approx. 4 hours)